cziqin/Accelerating-ML-via-Decentralization/README.md

 - <b>Fig. a</b> shows that the decentralized approach achieves faster convergence than the centralized counterpart in terms of training loss, training accuracy, and test accuracy.
 - <b>Fig. b</b> compares the training loss over eight runs with different estimated smoothness constants and random initializations.
 - <b>Fig. c</b> illustrates the estimated smoothness constants alongside the training loss trajectories of three selected runs from the eight.
-On the x-axis representing the device index, the label ``C" denotes the centralized case, and $D_1$ through $D_{10}$ represent the devices in the decentralized case.
+On the x-axis representing the device index, the label "C" denotes the centralized case, and $D_1$ through $D_{10}$ represent the devices in the decentralized case.

 ## Conclusions
 This repository provides code for implementing our algorithms and Gradient Descent (GD) in three typical machine learning applications: logistic regression on the W8A dataset, handwritten digits classification on the MNIST dataset, and image classification on the CIFAR-10 dataset.
 All experimental results confirm that decentralization can accelerate the convergence of optimization algorithms.